EQ-5D: Modes of administration

 EQ-5D is available in different formats depending on the mode of administration.
-The 3L, 5L, and Y versions can be self-completed on paper or by telephone or digitally, e.g., laptop/desktop, tablet, REDCap, interactive voice response (IVR), and smartphone/personal digital assistant (PDA).
+The 3L, 5L and Y versions can be self-completed on paper or by telephone or digitally, e.g., laptop/desktop, tablet, REDCap, interactive voice response (IVR) and smartphone/personal digital assistant (PDA).
 The EQ-5D can be hosted on local servers or on alternatives such as REDCap, LimeSurvey, Castor EDC, or Qualtrics platforms.

 If people are unable to complete the EQ-5D themselves for any reason, e.g. due to ill-health or literacy problems, interviewer-administered versions are available for use in telephone, online, or face-to-face interviews.

 It is sometimes appropriate to ask a caregiver (or proxy) to answer on behalf of people who cannot complete the questionnaire themselves (e.g. because they are too young, too ill, or have severe mental health problems or intellectual disability).
 The EQ-5D has two proxy versions: proxy version 1 asks the proxy to provide their own rating of the other person's health, while proxy version 2 asks the proxy how they think the person being evaluated would describe his/her own health if they were able to complete the questionnaire.

 Translations

 EQ-5D is available in more than 200 languages.
 Translation of the EQ-5D into new languages is overseen by the EuroQol Group's Version Management Committee (VMC) and is usually carried out in a collaboration with professional agencies with expertise in the cultural adaptation of PRO measures.

 All translations follow a standard and closely monitored process that conforms to internationally recognised guidelines.
-The main steps in the translation process are forward translation, back translation, and cognitive debriefing (Animation video: Translating Patient Reported Outcome Measures for Use Around the World - The Example of EQ-5D).
+The main steps in the translation process are forward translation, back translation, and cognitive debriefing.
 The goal of translation is to produce an EQ-5D version that has the same meaning as the English source version.
 Furthermore, it must sound natural and be easily understood in the target language.